 Database Matching Software: Connecting Siloed Data Systems

 Database matching software compares and links records across two or more separate databases that store information about the same entities but lack shared unique identifiers.
-Unlike a SQL JOIN, which needs a common key, database matching uses fuzzy comparison, probabilistic scoring, and field-by-field similarity to connect records that refer to the same person, organization, product, or location across systems that were never designed to communicate with each other.
-It's the core technology for breaking data silos, building Customer 360 views, post-merger data consolidation, and cross-departmental analytics.
+Unlike a simple SQL JOIN, which requires a common key, database matching uses fuzzy matching, probabilistic scoring, and field-by-field comparison to connect records that refer to the same person, organization, product, or location across systems that were never designed to communicate.
+It is the core technology for breaking data silos, building Customer 360 views, supporting post-merger consolidation, and enabling cross-departmental analytics.

-This guide covers why cross-database matching is different from single-database deduplication, the technical process, enterprise scenarios, and evaluation criteria.
+This guide covers why cross-database matching differs from single-database deduplication, the three-stage technical process, the enterprise scenarios where it pays off, and the criteria for choosing a platform.

 How Does Database Matching Differ from Single-Database Deduplication?

-Single-database deduplication compares records inside one dataset that share the same schema, field names, and formatting conventions.
-Database matching adds three layers of complexity that deduplication doesn't face, and the data matching techniques behind it have to absorb all three.
+Single-database deduplication compares records within one dataset that share the same schema, field names, and formatting.
+Database matching adds three layers of complexity that deduplication does not face, shown in the table.

 How Does Cross-Database Matching Work?

-The cross-database matching process follows three stages: connect and map, standardize and align, then match and link.
+The process follows three stages: connect and map, standardize and align, then match and link.
+Because the records share no key, this is a form of record linkage, carried out across systems rather than within one.

 Stage 1: Connect Sources and Map Schemas

-Database matching software connects to each source system (SQL databases, CRM APIs, flat file exports, cloud applications, data warehouses) and ingests the relevant tables or entities.
-The first task is schema mapping: identifying which fields in each source correspond to the same semantic concept.
-“Customer_Name” in the CRM, “cust_nm” in the ERP, and “ContactFullName” in the billing system all map to “Person Name.”
-Mapping can be automated for common field names but usually needs human review for ambiguous or system-specific fields, since this stage sits next to data integration rather than replacing it.
+Database matching software connects to each source (SQL databases, CRM APIs, flat-file exports, cloud applications, data warehouses) and ingests the relevant tables.
+The first task is schema mapping: identifying which fields in each source mean the same thing, so “Customer_Name,” “cust_nm,” and “ContactFullName” all map to “Person Name.”
+Mapping can be automated for common field names but usually needs human review for ambiguous or system-specific fields.

 Stage 2: Standardize and Align Formats

-Once the schemas are mapped, data from each source has to be standardized to a common format: dates converted to ISO 8601, phone numbers normalized to a consistent pattern, addresses standardized to postal conventions, names parsed into first, middle, and last components.
+Once schemas are mapped, data from each source is standardized to a common format: dates to ISO 8601, phone numbers to a consistent pattern, addresses to postal conventions, and names parsed into components.
+This is the same standardization step as single-database deduplication, applied across sources rather than within one.

 Stage 3: Match and Link Records

-The output is a cross-reference table: a mapping of which records in System A correspond to which records in System B (and System C, where applicable), with match confidence scores and the evidence for every link.
+The output is a cross-reference table: a mapping of which records in System A correspond to which in System B and C, with confidence scores and the evidence for each link.
 That cross-reference becomes the foundation for Customer 360 views, master data management, and consolidated analytics.

 Where Is Database Matching Software Used in Enterprise Scenarios?

-The most common cross-database matching use case is building a unified customer view from records scattered across CRM (Salesforce, HubSpot, Dynamics), billing or ERP (SAP, Oracle, NetSuite), support (Zendesk, ServiceNow), and marketing automation (Marketo, Pardot).
-Without matching, the same customer shows up as separate entities in each system, and no single system has the complete picture.
-The unified output is effectively an entity resolution deliverable: one trusted record per real-world customer, with all the source-system context preserved.
+The most common use case builds a unified customer view from records scattered across CRM (Salesforce, HubSpot, Dynamics), billing and ERP (SAP, Oracle, NetSuite), support (Zendesk, ServiceNow), and marketing automation.
+Without matching, the same customer appears as separate entities in each system and no single system holds the complete picture.

-Consider a financial services firm with several million customer records spread across Salesforce, an in-house billing system, and a legacy support database.
-Cross-database matching links records across all three and consolidates the customer count into a single unified view, which cuts marketing spend on duplicate outreach and gives a Customer 360 dashboard something reliable to render.
+A financial services firm with 3 million customer records spread across Salesforce, an in-house billing system, and a legacy support database used cross-database matching to link records across all three.
+The match identified 1.8 million unique customers, where the firm had been counting 3 million, and enabled a unified Customer 360 dashboard for the first time.

 Post-Merger Data Consolidation